ricallinson/pi-pxe-boot/README.md

 ### Switch to a Fixed IP Address

-To continue you need to know your networks router IP address, the IP address of this Pi and the IP address of the networks DNS server;
+To continue you need to know your networks router IP address, the IP address of the current Pi and the IP address of the networks DNS server;

 	# Router IP Address
 	ip route | grep default | awk '{print $3}'